Abhishekkannath/NodeXcel--Xlsx-CSV-Duplicate-Remover-using-Node.js/README.md

 **Output:**

-After running the tool, the resulting file will have duplicate entries removed from both the bank records and account book records, leaving you with unique records for manual reconciliation.
+After running the tool, the resulting file will remove duplicate entries from the records, leaving you with unique records.

 **Important Notes:**